Quicklinks: colors in tshark! | 24bit color

 with the use of color.
 Relatively recently, tshark has gained this ability too

-flag.
+with the --color flag.
 This article goes over how to set it up on your system.

 You can alias tshark for your terminal session with this: